awesomemotive/easy-digital-downloads/pull_request_template.md

-Fixes # .
+Fixes #<insert issue number>

-Proposed Changes
+Proposed Changes:
--
+1.
--
+2.
--
+3.

-_ Please do not submit PRs with minified CSS or JS files.
-This is managed at the time of release by the Core Team _
+_Please do not submit PRs with minified CSS or JS files.
+This is managed at the time of release by the Core Team_